 Fish must be prepared in 1/2 pints or pints.

 salmon (or other fish stated above)

 This seems like it would be incredibly easy.
 First you need to clean your fish.
-A big thank you to Susan, one of my readers who graciously offered to take pictures of their canning fish sessions for this page.

 First clean your fish, you'll need to remove the head, tail, all fins, and scales.
 Wash well and split fish lengthwise.
 Cut fish into jar length pieces.